Otto Gross

+Biography

 His father Hans Gross was a judge turned pioneering criminologist.
 Otto initially collaborated with him, and then turned against his determinist ideas on character.

 A champion of an early form of anti-psychiatry and sexual liberation, he also developed an anarchist form of depth psychology (which rejected the civilising necessity of psychological repression proposed by Freud).
 He adopted a modified form of the proto-feminist and neo-pagan theories of Johann Jakob Bachofen, with which he attempted to return civilization to a 'golden age' of non-hierarchy.
 Gross was ostracized from the larger psychoanalytic movement, and was not included in histories of the psychoanalytic and psychiatric establishments.
-He died in poverty.

 Greatly influenced by the philosophy of Max Stirner and Friedrich Nietzsche and the political theories of Peter Kropotkin, he in turn influenced D. H. Lawrence (through Gross's affair with Frieda von Richthofen), Franz Kafka and other artists, including Franz Jung and other founders of Berlin Dada.
 His influence on psychology was more limited.
 Carl Jung claimed his entire worldview changed when he attempted to analyse Gross and partially had the tables turned on him.

 He became addicted to drugs in South America where he served as a naval doctor.
 He was hospitalized several times for drug addiction, sometimes losing his guardianship of himself to his father in the process.
 As a Bohemian drug user from youth, as well as an advocate of free love, he is sometimes credited as a founding grandfather of 20th-century counterculture.